zikula/zikula-docs/recipes/Filtering list view elements created by CurrentUser.md

 ```

-3. Then you need to extend the class `CollectionFilterHelper` as follows:
+3. Then you need to extend the class `CollectionFilterHelper` (same file) as follows:

 ```
 /**